THE BORDERLINE PERSONALITY CLIENT

-The Borderline's core abandonment wounds make it difficult for them to trust a clinician with their care, but it's a mistake to tell someone with BPD that you will never abandon them!
-The BPD Waif inspires these assurances from you, but they'll test you at every turn, and keep acting-out their ambivalence surrounding this attachment, just as they do with their lovers.
-Some can be abusive~ and while you might tolerate or encourage their rage, you should not agree to be their whipping post.
+The Borderline's core abandonment wounds make it difficult for them to trust a clinician with their care, but it's a mistake to tell anyone with BPD that you will never abandon them!
+The BPD Waif inspires these assurances frequently from you, but they'll test you at every turn, and keep acting-out their ambivalence surrounding this attachment, just as they do with their lovers.
+Some can be abrasive and abusive~ and while you might tolerate or encourage their rage, you should not agree to be their whipping post.
 Ever.

-Because Borderlines have such terrible self-worth, they cannot fathom that their therapist actually cares about them; it simply doesn't show up on their radar.
+Because Borderlines have such terribly diminished self-worth, they cannot fathom that their therapist actually cares about them; it simply doesn't show up on their radar.
 This issue contributes to abrupt departures even from long term treatment, as if the therapeutic bond never existed.
 Emotional cut-off is very common within their interpersonal world as well, which of course has made for a catastrophic romantic history.
 The BPD patient enters therapy feeling ashamed and unlovable, so it's difficult to imagine that anyone might view him/her more favorably.

 Frankly, the Borderlines I've assisted have been some of my favorite clients, even though the work can be very demanding at times.
 They are bright, engaging and affable.
 Most are extremely talented, and you can't help but like them~ but at the start of contact or during treatment, they may come across as combative and belligerent.
 Some may have navigated years or decades of psychotherapy and a litany of recovery programs which have all proven disappointing.
 Their anger about these tragic outcomes is palpable and quite understandable, as I'm seen as just another person who'll let them down.